Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-This one felt more “set” under me right away.
-I could tell on night one when I slid a hand under my lower back on my back-sleeping portion: the gap didn’t widen as much, and the surface didn’t compress as deeply under my hips.
-Carlos, who notices mid-back fatigue fast, called it out after two nights—he felt like the bed stopped him from sinking into a slouch.
-Marcus liked it for the same reason: when he rolled forward into stomach sleeping, the center didn’t feel like it was giving way.
+Carlos, who notices mid-back fatigue fast, called it after two nights—he felt the bed kept him from sinking into a slouch.
+Marcus liked it for the same reason: when he rolled into stomach sleeping, the center stayed supportive instead of giving way.

 What we liked

-• Strong edge security for morning sit-and-stand routines
+• Strong edge security for sit-and-stand routines

 Who it is best for